pmanzoni/phdunimed/PART_2.md

 > https://training.play-with-docker.com/ops-s1-images/

 First thing you may want to do is figure out how to create our own images.
 While there are over 700K images on Docker Store it is almost certain that none of them are exactly what you run in your data center today.
 Even something as common as a Windows OS image would get its own tweaks before you actually run it in production.
-In the first lab, we created a file called “hello.txt” in one of our container instances.
-If that instance of our Alpine container was something we wanted to re-use in future containers and share with others, we would need to create a custom image that everyone could use.

 We will start with the simplest form of image creation, in which we simply commit one of our container instances as an image.
 Then we will explore a much more powerful and useful method for creating images: the Dockerfile.

 We will then see how to get the details of an image through the inspection and explore the filesystem to have a better understanding of what happens under the hood.

 ## Image creation from a container
 Let’s start by running an interactive shell in a ubuntu container:

 ```
-docker container run -ti ubuntu bash
+$ docker container run -ti ubuntu bash
 ```
-As you know from earlier labs, you just grabbed the image called “ubuntu” from Docker Store and are now running the bash shell inside that container.1
+As you know from before, you just grabbed the image called “ubuntu” from Docker Store and are now running the bash shell inside that container.

 To customize things a little bit we will install a package called [figlet](http://www.figlet.org/) in this container.
 Your container should still be running so type the following commands at your ubuntu container command line: